National Defence and Security Council (Myanmar): Office of the National Defence and Security Council

 National Defense and Security Council did not have an office body.
 However, it was announced on 31 July 2025 via Order No. 2/2025 that an office body has now been formed with two new positions: Chief Executive and Joint Chief Executive, with former SAC secretary Aung Lwin Dwe as Chief Executive and General Ye Win Oo as Joint Chief Executive.
+On April 10, 2026, following the formation of Min Aung Hlaing’s second cabinet after his election as president, the establishments that had been created by NDSC were abolished.

+National Defence and Security Council of Min Aung Hlaing (2026-Present)

+On 10 April 2026, NDSC was formed with the following members.